 Finally, the report analyses frequency of calls for assistance using home emergency cover split not only by age and annual household income but also by type of policy as defined above, thereby highlighting importance differences in the propensity to use home assistance policies by customer group.

 This report can be used in one or more of the following ways:

-- to identify the customer segments in the UK that are most likely to use their policies to call for assistance: should these groups be charged more for their cover than less demanding customers?
+to identify the customer segments that are most likely to acquire home emergency cover and those that use their policies most often to call for assistance: should these latter groups be charged more for their cover than less demanding customers?

 For further information about this research, please access the table of contents and series prospectus by clicking on the corresponding links to the left-hand side of this page, or e-mail [email protected]